destanton/dfresh-site/index.md

 <h2>About</h2>

-<p>Danielle is a web developer and Channel Systems Engineer for Polycom, Inc.
+<p>Danielle is a Channel Systems Engineer for Polycom by day and an aspiring developer by night.
   She loves working on side projects using Ruby, Python, and React.
-She's currently learning about AWS and the server-less ways of the future.
+She's currently learning about AWS and the serverless ways of the future.
 She aspires to return to full-time programming one day.
-When she's not hacking away you'll likely find her riding her bike in the Blue Ridge Mountains, WOD'ing with her friends, or on some new adventure.</p>
+When she's not hacking away you'll likely find her riding her bike in the Blue Ridge Mountains, WOD'ing with her friends, or seeking out new adventure.</p>
 <p>Danielle currently resides in Flat Rock, NC with her wife, Helen, and three fur kids.</p>

 <hr>

-Wanna chat, grab a cup of coffee, play some video games? <a class="a-blog" href="mailto:email@email.com">shoot me an email -- let's connect!</a>
+Wanna chat, grab a cup of coffee, or play some video games? <a class="a-blog" href="{{ site.email }}">shoot me an email -- let's connect!</a>